-The Company measures its cash equivalents, deposits and marketable securities at fair value.
+The Company measures its cash equivalents, deposits, available-for-sale marketable securities and contingent consideration at fair value.
 Fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or a liability.
 A three-tier fair value hierarchy is established as a basis for considering such assumptions and for inputs used in the valuation methodologies in measuring fair value:

-- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Include other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity. - w.
-Comprehensive income (loss):
+- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Include other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity.